neurips25-eai/neurips25-eai.github.io/technical_report.md

 - `technical_report_template.tex` - Main LaTeX template file with detailed instructions and TODO markers
 - `neurips_2025.sty` - NeurIPS 2025 style file (required for compilation)
-- `references.bib` - Bibliography file with the EAI benchmark citation
+- `references.bib` - Bibliography file you can use to cite your sources

 This document provides comprehensive submission instructions and guidelines.